 Citi Bike Daily Ridership and Membership Data

-Click on the link at the bottom right of the graph to download the data as .csv.
+Explore Citi Bike daily ridership and membership data from April 2016 onwards.
+Click on the link at the bottom right of the graph to download the data as a csv file.

 - A group of software developers and data explorers working with data feeds from NYC's Bike Share system and other bike data maintain this Google Group (note: NYC Bike Share is not responsible for this group, it is run and maintained by a group of interested private citizens).